Selknam (rugby union): History

 In the second season of the league, now under the direction of Nicolás Bruzzone, the first played entirely, the team finished in third position in the regular phase, qualifying for the semifinals of the tournament where they lost 17 to 14 against Peñarol Rugby at the Estadio Charrúa in Montevideo.

 In the 2022 season, they managed to beat the Argentine team, Jaguares 10.
 On May 27, 2022, they played their first final in the competition, losing by a score of 24 to 13 against Peñarol Rugby, the final was played at the Estadio Charrúa in Montevideo.

 Since 2023, it has participated in the new Super Rugby Americas, and it is considered that the team was a fundamental pillar in the first qualification of the Chile national rugby union team to the 2023 Rugby World Cup.
 The 2023 season was the first in which the squad was made up exclusively of national players, in preparation for participation in the Rugby World Cup.

 Stadium

+Selknam's home stadium since 2025 is the venue located in "Centro de Alto Rendimiento de Rugby" (CARR), a facility sited in La Reina, Santiago Province.
+Inaugurated in 2023, CARR has an artificial turf field, lighting system, and capacity for 2,900 spectators.

-Selknam's home stadium has not been formally announced yet but it is expected they will play at the home of the Chile national team; Estadio Santiago Bueras. with the squad training at CAR Feruchi Rugby as of mid-January On 2 March 2020 it was confirmed that Selknam will play the opening game of the 2020 season at the Estadio Nacional Julio Martínez Prádanos.
+At the beginning of the franchise, it was expected Selknam would play at Estadio Santiago Bueras, home to Chile national rugby team. with the squad training at CAR Feruchi Rugby as of mid-January Nevertheless, on 2 March 2020 it was confirmed that Selknam will play the opening game of the 2020 season at the Estadio Nacional Julio Martínez Prádanos.
+Selknam played there until 2025.